aamirakbar/Resumes-NER/README.md

 2. This will save the NER model in current directory location

-# Score Resume
+# Score Resumes

 1. Open jupyter notebook: score_resumes.ipynb

-2. Run notebook: you will see a table at the end
+2. Run the notebook: you will see a table at the end